gottfrois/optics-agent-ruby/README.md

 ### API key

-You'll need to run your app with the `OPTICS_API_KEY` environment variable set (or set via `agent.configure`) to the API key of your Apollo Optics service; you can get an API key by setting up a service at https://optics.apollodata.com.
+You'll need to run your app with the `OPTICS_API_KEY` environment variable set (or set via [`agent.configure`](#configuration)) to the API key of your Apollo Optics endpoint; you can get an API key by setting up a endpoint at https://optics.apollodata.com.

 ## Rails Setup